 f.
 The winning team in each of the Major 'A' Group CHL Championship Games will advance to the Alliance Provincial Championships.

 a.
-Following are the rules that apply for all Atom to Juvenile championship weekend games:
+Following are the rules that apply for all U-9 to U-21 championship weekend games:

 b.
-All rules from the regular season apply in the championship weekend games with the exception of game officials for Minor Midget, Midget and Juvenile - where 3 carded officials may be scheduled at the discretion of the CHL Board.
+All rules from the regular season apply in the championship weekend games with the exception of game officials for U-16, U-18, and U-21 - where 3 or 4 carded officials may be scheduled at the discretion of the CHL Board.

 c.
 All teams must be prepared to play 15 minutes prior to the scheduled starting time.
 A delay of game penalty may be assessed at the discretion of the attending CHL Board members

 d.
-The teams will line up to shake hands at the beginning of each game.
+If allowed the teams will line up to shake hands at the beginning of each game.

-All games will be 13 – 10 – 10 minute periods with no curfew.
-The clock will start when the referee’s step on the ice, the buzzer will sound at the 11 minute mark for the teams to line up and shake hands, and will not stop until the first stoppage in play.
+All games will be 13 – 10 – 10-minute periods with no curfew.
+The clock will start when the referee’s step on the ice, the buzzer will sound at the 11-minute mark to indicate game start and will not stop until the first stoppage in play.

 e.
 The winners of the semi-final games will advance to the championship game.